Prospective scholars: Frequently asked questions

 - One essay;

 - Official college transcript(s) (one for each institution attended), uploaded into the online application; and,

 - Two letters of recommendation (see From whom will NOAA Education accept references and when are they due?)

-At least one of the two recommendations must be from one of the following: a department chair; an academic advisor; or any professor, visiting professor or lecturer who has taught you at the undergraduate level.
+- At least one reference form must be from a professor, visiting professor, or lecturer who has taught you at the undergraduate level, or a department chair, dean, or academic advisor within your major field of study.

-The second letter may be from a person who can speak to your capabilities and interests as they relate to this scholarship.
-This may include a teaching assistant or an advisor or mentor from a job, volunteer or internship experience related to NOAA's mission.
-Recommendations from NOAA staff are acceptable if that person served as your mentor during an internship or is a faculty member at your college or university.
-If the NOAA employee reference is a faculty member then he/she must use a university email account when submitting the reference form.
-If the NOAA employee served as a mentor, then he/she must use their personal email as a NOAA.gov email account will not be allowed through the application system.
-If you have questions regarding reference eligibility, please contact: email@example.com.
+Recommendations from NOAA staff are acceptable, if that person served in one of the capacities mentioned above.
+If the NOAA employee providing the reference is a faculty member then they must use a school email account when submitting the reference form.
+If the NOAA employee served as a mentor, then they must use their personal email.
+A @noaa.gov email account will not be allowed through the application system.
+If you have questions regarding the reference eligibility, please contact: email@example.com

-NOTE: A compelling reference letter will help reviewers understand how you stand out from other applicants.
-You may want to provide your transcripts and a statement of your accomplishments, experiences or goals to the author to assist them in writing a strong letter.
+NOTE: A compelling reference will help reviewers understand how you stand out from other applicants.
+You may want to provide your transcripts and a statement of your accomplishments, experiences or goals to the individuals writing your recommendations to assist them in preparing a solid recommendation.

 All applications and supporting materials must be received by February 1, 2021, at 11:59 PM EST. If supporting documents (i.e. academic reference forms, official transcripts, etc.) are not received by the deadline, the application will be incomplete and, therefore, deemed ineligible for consideration.